Have You Been Injured in a Rear-End Accident?

 Car accidents happen all the time.
 In the United States, a car accident happens every 3 seconds on average.
 And someone suffers injuries in a car accident every 7 seconds.
 Further, tragically someone dies in a car accident every 15 minutes.

-Our Chicago rear-end accident lawyers are very aware that this type of collision makes up about one-third of all crashes.
+Our Chicago rear-end accident lawyers are very aware that this type of collision is common and makes up about one-third of all crashes.
 Therefore￼, a rear-end accident occurs every 10 seconds on average.

 Other rear end accidents, however, are more serious–particularly rear-end collisions that occur at high speeds.
 These types of accidents can cause serious and debilitating injuries.